School of Applied Social and Policy Sc.

 Overview

 Dr Philip McDermott is a senior lecturer in sociology with teaching interests in the areas of Irish society, cultural and media studies, and social research methods.
-He is a Senior Fellow of the Higher Education Academy (SFHEA).
-In 2022, he was awarded Ulster University’s Distinguished Research Fellowship for the Faculty of Arts, Humanities and Social Sciences.
+He acquired Senior Fellowship of the Higher Education Academy (SFHEA) in 2018.
+He was also awarded Ulster University’s Distinguished Research Fellowship for the Faculty of Arts, Humanities and Social Sciences in 2022.

-He is particularly interested in the intersection between social policy and cultural policy as a space for empowerment.
-Recently he was a co-Investigator on a major AHRC-funded project on ‘Museums, Crisis and Covid-19’ (2020-2022).
+He is particularly interested in the intersection between social policy and cultural heritage policy as a space for empowerment.

-A further strand of Philip’s work is in language policy and planning for (and by) migrant communities.
-He has an interest in the perception of migrant languages in public places, the ways that government and communities deal with such linguistic diversity and how multilingualism and bilingualism are dealt with in policy contexts.
+A further strand of Philip’s work relates to language and identity in public settings.
+He has an interest in the perception of migrant languages in public places and the ways that government and communities deal with linguistic diversity.

-Dr McDermott is currently co-editor of the Irish Journal of Sociology and the Anthropological Journal of European Cultures (AJEC).
+Dr McDermott served a term as editor of the Irish Journal of Sociology (Sage) (2020-2023) and is currently an editor of the Anthropological Journal of European Cultures (Berghahn).